CodeFromAnywhere/typerepo/modules/peer-types/README.md

 | indexedAuthorizationCalculated (optional) | array |  |
 | amountAuthenticationMethodsRequired (optional) | number |  |
 | requiredAuthenticationMethods (optional) | array |  |

+## 🔹 AuthenticationMethodMethod

+Username + password should be the default

+Email OTP, phone number OTP (sms or call or whatsapp), should be optional 2FA methods

+All others can also act as authentication methods, but the token shouldn't be stored